-Prior to becoming governor, Bryant served one term as Mississippi’s 37th lieutenant governor after earning 59 percent of the vote in November 2007.
-He also served Mississippi as state auditor and represented his legislative district in the Mississippi House of Representatives for five years.
+Phil Bryant was sworn in for his second term as Mississippi’s 64th governor on January 12, 2016.
+Before becoming the state’s chief executive, Bryant was lieutenant governor from 2008-2011.
+He also served as state auditor and represented his legislative district in the Mississippi House of Representatives for five years.